-As I have been working from home for three weeks now, I thought it would be useful to collect both our customers’ and my own recent experiences.
+As I have been working from home, I thought it would be useful to collect both our customers’ and my own recent experiences.

 Duty of care

-For this first blog, I would like to discuss the various ways that both Paydata and our customers have been looking after their employees over the past few weeks.
+I would like to discuss the various ways that both Paydata and our customers have been looking after their employees.
 First, we have a duty of care to our employees’ safety and health.
 For Paydata, offering secure and meaningful employment is enshrined in our values and that has meant ensuring they have the physical and mental tools to do their jobs.
 Whilst often IT will deliver on the physical tools, it is in HR’s brief to look after employees’ wellbeing.

 Top tips for managing employee wellbeing